Central limit theorems describing isolation by distance under various forms of power-law dispersal: Proof of the main results

 At the heart of the present work lies \Cref{centrallimittheorem}, a central limit theorem for the SLFV process.
-Our proof extends the strategy of \parencite{forien} to the one- and two-tail regime.
 First, we represent the SLFV process as a semimartingale driven by worthy martingale measures in \Cref{subsec:semimartingaledecomposition}.
 Worthy martingale measures were used by \parencite{walsh_introduction_1986} to generalize classical stochastic integrals to include space.
 In turn, this theory allows us to write the sequence of SLFV processes as a sequence of stochastic integrals.
 Second, in \Cref{subsec:proof-clt}, we proceed by proving tightness of the sequence and uniqueness of limit points, which proves \Cref{centrallimittheorem}.
-The Wright-Mal\'ecot formulae will follow almost immediately from the corresponding central limit theorems by the connection presented in \Cref{subsec:WMF}.
-This argument has been made rigorous by dominated convergence in \parencite[p.33f]{forien} and applies to the one- and two-tail regime as well.
-We refrain from repeating the same arguments.
-The central limit theorem proof will depend on several lemmas, in which we work at the level of the several different cases of \Cref{centrallimittheorem} and consequently require adaptation to cover the new regimes.
-We will summarize those differences in \Cref{subsec:proof_differences}, before proving the lemmas in \Cref{sec:proof_lemmas}.
+The Wright-Mal\'ecot formulae will follow almost immediately from the corresponding central limit theorems (\Cref{subsec:WMFproof}).
+The overall strategy of the proofs follows \cite{forien}.
+Non-trivial adaptations to cover the new regimes are necessary in several intermediate lemmas, which we introduce in the overall context in this section.
+We will summarize these adaptations in \Cref{subsec:proof_differences}, before proving the lemmas in \Cref{sec:proof_lemmas}.